hsson/brkt-cli/gce.md

 Launch a GCE image

 positional arguments:
-  ID                    The image that will be encrypted
+  ID                    The image that will be launched

 optional arguments:
   --delete-boot         Delete boot disk when instance is deleted (default: